james8268/Buggy/README.md

 This file contains the necessary information on how the buggy works in a remote bluetooth non-autonomous mode.

-The bluetooth device is an esp32 and talkes to the mega board trhough the RX serial pin.
-Using an android device bluetooth low energy (BLE) can be use to control the motion of the buggy.
+The bluetooth device is an ESP32 and talkes to the mega board through the RX serial pin.
+Using an android device with bluetooth low energy (BLE) can be use to control the motion of the buggy.

 GETTING STARTED